UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > ## Alternative syntax for installing packages from specific channels
 >
-> There exists an alternative syntax for installing conda packages from specific channels that
+> There exists an alternative syntax for installing conda packages from specific channels that more explicitly links the
-> more explicitly links the channel being used to install a particular package.
+> channel being used to install a particular package under the current active environment.
 >
 > ~~~
-> $ conda install conda-forge::tensorflow --name computer-vision-project
+> $ conda install conda-forge::polars
 > ~~~
 > {: .language-bash}
 >
 > Repeat the previous exercise using this alternative syntax to install `python`, `jupyterlab`, and `matplotlib` from the
-> `conda-forge` channel and `pytorch` and `torchvision` from the `pytorch` channel.
+> `default` channel and `polars` the `conda-forge` channel in an environment called `my-final-project`.
 >
 > > ## Solution
 > >
-> > One possibility would be to use the `conda create` command as follows.
+> > One possibility of doing this is to create the environment `my-final-project` with an explicit version of Python,
+> > `activate` it, then install the packages `jupyterlab` and `matplotlib` without specifying channel, but prefixing
+> > `polars` with the `conda-forge::` channel.
 > >
 > > ~~~
 > > $ cd ~/Desktop/conda-environments-for-effective-and-reproducible-research
 > > $ mkdir my-final-project
 > > $ cd my-final-project/
-> > $ conda create --name my-final-project conda-forge::python=3.10 conda-forge::jupyterlab conda-forge::matplotlib pytorch::pytorch=1.13.1  pytorch::torchvision=0.14.1
+> > $ conda create --name my-final-project python=3.10
+> > $ conda activate my-final-project
+> > $ conda install jupyterlab matplotlib conda-forge::polars
 > > ~~~
 > > {: .language-bash}
 > {: .solution}